Setting New Standards for Safety

 - No additional water

-NuScale plant does not require DC batteries to place the plant in a safe cool-down condition following an extreme event.
+NuScale VOYGR plant does not require DC batteries to place the plant in a safe cool-down condition following an extreme event.
 This breakthrough eliminates the need for safety related DC batteries usually needed to align valves and to power systems needed to provide cooling of the nuclear core.
 Safety valves align to their safest configuration and the Module Protection System computers shut down the reactors on loss of all plant power.

 Commercial nuclear power plants use large banks of DC batteries as backup power for their Engineered Safety Feature Actuation Systems (ESFAS).
 Because these batteries serve a safety function, they are classified as a "1E system."
 One of the key functions of the ESFAS is to start the emergency core cooling system (ECCS).